 4. Track Your Performance

-Your setup is all complete, now it’s time to put your plan into action.
-Don’t be worried, you’ve put in the work to ensure that the content you put out will resonate with your target audience.
+Your setup is all complete.
+Now, it’s time to put your plan into action.
+Don’t be worried.
+You’ve put in the work to ensure that the content you put out will resonate with your target audience.
 It might take a few days or weeks, but your marketing plan will show how useful it can be.

 Now it’s time to track your performance and see what the data shows. it’s important to keep track of all your data and statistics as you go through the campaigning process.
 Doing so allows you to see what your ROI is and how effective your marketing efforts were.
 Make sure to use both quantitative and qualitative data to accurately measure your plan’s effectiveness.